The Fisher Center develops, produces, and presents performing arts across disciplines through new productions and context-rich programs.

 Explore our programs below.

-Described as “part boot camp for the brain, part spa for the spirit” (New York Times) and a “highbrow hotbed of culture” (Huffington Post), Bard SummerScape is an annual eight week-long arts festival held during the months of July and August.
+Described as “part boot camp for the brain, part spa for the spirit” (New York Times) and a “highbrow hotbed of culture” (Huffington Post), Bard SummerScape is an annual summer arts festival.
 Since its inaugural season in 2003, the festival is held in tandem with the Bard Music Festival and features performances of opera, dance, theater, music, film, and cabaret.

 Bard Music Festival